-Innovative Sport Medicine offers five key programs to meet the needs of our patients.
+Innovative Sport Medicine offers six key programs to meet the needs of our patients.
 If you've gotten injured playing sports, working out, or otherwise being active, we want to help diagnose and treat whatever issues have come up.
 Our goal is to see you quickly, treat you holistically, and keep you out of the emergency room with long term solutions to any sports related injury you have.

 rapid access sport injury clinic

 The Rapid Access Sport Injury Clinic (RASIC) is structured to assess patients with acute (new) injuries.
 Patients do not need a referral and have early access (typically within 72 business hours) to experienced Sport Medicine Physicians.

 The RASIC is ideal for those who have a sport-related injury sustained within the past 6 weeks.
 Timely access to a Sport Medicine team means accurate diagnosis and an immediate start to treatment.

 Our Acute Sport Concussion Clinic is an evidence-based program that is multi-disciplinary in nature.
 It was designed to appropriately assess and manage individuals who may have suffered a Sport or Recreational related concussion and provide them with a progressive return to both mental and physical activity.
 This team based approach includes seeing an Athletic Therapist and Sport Medicine Physician.
 Depending on your assessment, the team may refer you to other specialists to help aid in your recovery.

 To be treated for a concussion at our clinic, you will need to have a suspected or diagnosed concussion; be within six weeks of the concussion; be over the age of 13.
 The concussion cannot be related to a motor vehicle accident or being treated as a workplace compensation board injury.